ChrisMorrisOrg/ChrisMorris.org/README.md

 Design
 ------
-At present I would appreciate it if you create your own design should you fork this repository, simply because I am branding my work with the current design.
+At present I would appreciate it if you create your own design should you fork this repository, simply because I am branding my work with the current and previous design.
 Thank you!

-The previous design that served the website from 2012 to early 2016 can still be found in the repo's history, but for the sake of .

 Deployment
 ----------